NPR's Movie Preview: 15 New Films To Watch — And Watch Out For — This Fall

 The Nutcracker and the Four Realms (Nov.
 2): In Disney's digitized extravaganza, it's not safe for young Clara to traipse through the land of the Sugar Plum Fairies. — Bob Mondello

 They'll Love Me When I'm Dead (Nov.
-2): Morgan Neville's documentary is about the making of Orson Welles' mockumentary The Other Side of the Wind, which will itself be released for the first time on that day. — Bob Mondello
+2): Morgan Neville's documentary is about the making of Orson Welles' satire The Other Side of the Wind, which will itself be released for the first time on that day. — Bob Mondello

 The Girl in the Spider's Web (Nov.
 9): Claire Foy takes over the role of Lisbeth Salander in this adaptation of the first of the books in the Millennium series that was written by another author after the death of Stieg Larsson. — Linda Holmes